ScottWales/dataportal/README.md

 The machine will be booted on the cloud and Puppet will begin to configure it.

+In some instances Puppet may not be installed in time to begin the provisioning - if this happens run

+    vagrant provision

+to redo the configuration

 When the configuration is finished point a webbroser at the public IP address of the VM to finish configuring Ramadda.